 The Skids at 1865 Southampton 16.7.2022 with The Postmen supporting

 The 1865 is improving with each visit and holds more appeal for me as I get to know it.
 Great beer choices, good viewing options.
-Last visit was for China Crisis but there’s more background in my Spear of Destiny gig blog from a few years ago.
+Last visit was for China Crisis but there’s more background in my Spear of Destiny blog a few years ago.

 The main change from then is the removal of the odd indoor fake tiled roof down one side.
 The unusual but handy raised rear level where the main bar is, remains.
 Tonight it’s busy without being rammed: we can pick our way through the high tables and chairs to get to a space nearer the front.
 The right hand pillars are a good leaning option or route to a stage side view if it’s busy.

 The Postmen are a lively and very watchable support.
 Southampton based but the frontman is a scouser – there’s humour in the songs and banter.
 A bit of Boris baiting – with masks – amid the jangly indie rock sounds.
 They went down well, finishing with a Depeche Mode cover, which didn’t fit that obviously with the rest of the set.

 I bumped into the singer of The Postman at the recent China Crisis gig here.
 I was hanging around the merch stand chatting to him and mentioned I’d just seen The Skids and he said “if your coming to see them here we’re supporting”.
 Well I made it.

 The place was pretty hot and sweaty.
 It had been quite a scorcher that day.
 A great set that was quite compact.
 Their Clash Complete Control cover is tops and they threw in a bit of Pistols Pretty Vacant after the TV Stars‘ Albert Tatlock chant..and more Boris baiting.